Week 4: Question-Focused Analysis

 Example analysis:

-• Design promotion for health and beauty products on the weekend
+• Design promotions for health and beauty products on the weekend.

 Brainstorm project ideas